kallepallimounikasmitha/Chatbot-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.11.

+## Introduction to bots

+First steps, Login to Dialog flow create a agent and drive into the dialog flow and create the interesting things for the Bot, Then go to services get a private key JSON file and explore how can you integrate the bot , In my case I have used Angular to integrate.
+Need to add more, Work in Progress.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.